Support for carers

 What a carer is

 A carer is someone who provides unpaid support to a family member, child, partner or friend who couldn’t manage daily activities without this help.
 They don’t have to live in the same house as the person they care for.

 - is disabled

 Where to get help for yourself

 The Council and the Clinical Commissioning Group fund the Carers Hub.
-They provide a range of services to carers that look after someone in Brighton & Hove.
+They list a range of services for carers that look after someone in Brighton & Hove.

-Find more information about the services available to carers, and request a carers assessment, on the Carers Hub.
+Find information about services, and request a carers assessment, on the Carers Hub.